cap-js/docs/node.js/queue.md

 The optional parameters are:

-- `maxAttempts` (default `20`): The number of unsuccessful emits until the message is ignored.
-It will remain in the database table.
+- `maxAttempts` (default `20`): The number of unsuccessful emits until the message is considered unprocessable.
+The message will remain in the database table!
+- `parallel` (default `true`): Specifies if messages are sent in parallel (faster, but the order isn't guaranteed).
-- `chunkSize` (default `10`): The number of messages which are read from the database table in one go.
-Only applies for `parallel != false`.
+- `chunkSize` (default `10`): The number of messages that are read from the database table in one go.
+Only applies for `parallel !== false`.
-- `storeLastError` (default `true`): Specifies if error information of the last failed emit is stored in the tasks table.
+- `storeLastError` (default `true`): Specifies whether error information of the last failed emit is stored in the tasks table.
-- `parallel` (default `true`): Specifies if messages are sent in parallel (faster but the order isn't guaranteed).
-- `timeout` (default `"1h"`): The time after which a message with `status = "processing"` can be processed again.
-Only for `legacyLocking = false`.
 - `legacyLocking` (default `true`): If set to `false`, database locks are only used to set the status of the message to `processing` to prevent long-kept database locks.
-This is recommended but incompatible for parallel usage with `@sap/cds^8` instances.
+Although this is the recommended approach, it is incompatible with task runners still on `@sap/cds^8`.
+- `timeout` (default `"1h"`): The time after which a message with `status === "processing"` is considered to be abandoned and eligable to be processed again.
+Only for `legacyLocking === false`.

 :::

 Once the transaction succeeds, the messages are read from the database table and dispatched.
-If it was successful, the respective message is deleted from the database table.
+If processing was successful, the respective message is deleted from the database table.
-If not, the system retries the message after exponentially increasing delays.
+If processing failed, the system retries the message after exponentially increasing delays.
-After a maximum number of attempts, the message is ignored for processing and remains in the database table which therefore also acts as a dead letter queue.
+After a maximum number of attempts, the message is ignored for processing and remains in the database, which therefore also acts as a dead letter queue.
 See [Managing the Dead Letter Queue](#managing-the-dead-letter-queue), to learn about how to handle such messages.

-There's only one active message processor per service, tenant, app instance, and message.
+There is only one active message processor per service, tenant, app instance, and message.
-This ensures that no duplicate emits happen, except in the unlikely case of an app crash right after the emit and before the message is deleted.
+This ensures that no duplicate emits happen, except in the highly unlikely case of an app crash right after successful processing but  before the message could be deleted.

 ::: tip Unrecoverable errors
 Some errors during the emit are identified as unrecoverable, for example in [SAP Event Mesh](../guides/messaging/event-mesh) if the used topic is forbidden.